 SGA Senate Chamber, Room 487, Student Center North, 2nd floor

 Come and enjoy a cup of hot chocolate or coffee while chatting with ISSSO staff while also taking care of your travel endorsement if needed.

 If you can't come in person, you can follow the information on our website to request a reprint I-20/DS-2019 with the travel endorsement.

 Also, please check the website of the U.S. Department of State and the country you are going to see if there are any restrictions for you to enter or re-enter.
 Here is a link to resources from NAFSA:

 UH International Travel Guidelines

-Students traveling from international destinations to the University of Houston must follow the Travel Guidelines and complete the form Request to Return to Campus and receive written approval.
+Students traveling from international destinations to the University of Houston must follow the Travel Guidelines.
 If you have a confirmed contract with Student Housing and Residential Life to reside on campus, please contact the Housing Office at firstname.lastname@example.org or by office phone at 713-743-6000 to arrange for a space for your self-quarantine.
 For those students and scholars arriving from international destinations who are living off-campus, you will be responsible for providing your own self-quarantine accommodations.